HewlettPackard/Docker-SimpliVity/docs-src/backup-restore/restore-ucp-dtr.md

     If not, you will get an error saying that Splunk components could not be restored when you run the playbook.

+3. Reload you Docker licence, using the Docker UCP UI under `Admin Settings -> Licence`  or directly by using the route `/manage/settings/license`.

-3. If you are using the image scanning functionality in DTR, you will need to re-download the vulnerability database.
+4. If you are using the image scanning functionality in DTR, you will need to re-download the vulnerability database.
 For more information, see the Docker documentation [here](https://docs.docker.com/datacenter/dtr/2.5/guides/admin/configure/set-up-vulnerability-scans/#get-the-security-scanning-license).

 You are now ready to restore your Docker volumes and your applications.